Cross-border flag for Ireland: Sporting flags

 Several all-island sporting organisations send representative teams to compete internationally.
 In some cases, a flag unique to that organisation is used in lieu of a national flag.
 Typically such flags include one of the traditional symbols of Ireland.

-The Ireland cricket team uses a blue flag depicting shamrocks.
+Cricket Ireland uses a green flag depicting three shamrocks.

 The Ireland national field hockey team uses a bespoke flag with a shield quartered with the symbols of the four provinces.

 The Ireland rugby team's flag is a green flag containing the shields of the four provinces and the Irish Rugby Football Union's logo.
 At matches outside Ireland, this is the only flag displayed.
 At matches in Northern Ireland (typically at Ravenhill) the Flag of Ulster (yellow background) is also displayed.
 This is the flag of the nine-county province (including the three Ulster counties in the Republic of Ireland), similar to but distinct from the Ulster Banner (white background), the former flag of the Northern Irish government.
 At matches in the Republic of Ireland (typically at Lansdowne Road), the Irish tricolour is flown along with the preceding two.

 Eddie Irvine, a Formula One driver from Conlig in Northern Ireland, asked for a white flag with a shamrock to be used if he secured a podium finish.
 There had been controversy when an Irish tricolour had been used incorrectly for him in 1997.
 The FIA insisted the Union Flag be used in conformance with its regulations.

 The Show Jumping Association of Ireland (SJAI; subsequently renamed Showjumping Ireland) used a green flag with its crest based on the four provinces when competing internationally, from its formation after the Second World War.
 In FEI Nations Cup events, Ireland was represented by the Irish Army Equitation School under the tricolour.
 From the late 1960s, the SJAI joined forces with the army in FEI competitions and competed under the tricolour, although it retained its own flag in other competitions until the late 1970s.